bhoamikhona/java-in-depth/Section 03/README.md

 - If you assign a `char` literal to an `int` data type, you will get the corresponding decimal value of the `char` literal.
 - Example: `int intChar = 'A';` - here the variable `intChar` will be assigned the value of `65` since that is the decimal value corresponding to the character `'A'`.
 - So, a `char` variable can be initialized with a `char` literal, or a unicode escape sequence, or an `int` literal and internally, it is stored as an unsigned 16-bit integer whose range is 0 to 65,535.

+### Primitive Variables - Boolean Data Type

+- Boolean can take either `true` or `false` as values and therefore, it is a binary data type.
+- By default, a `boolean` variable is initialized with `false` if you do not give it a value of your own.
+- It's bit depth is not precisely defined and it is specific to a particular JVM implementation i.e. it can vary from one JVM to another.
+- They are mostly used in control flow statements.

 ## Author